 |Coping with Change||

 When we approach unchartered territory, it’s helpful to understand how change can directly impact on our mental health and wellbeing, why and what we can do about it.
-Covey's circle of control, influence and concern is particularly useful, view the How to focus on your Circle of Influence Webpage or watch the The Circle of Influence Video below:
+Covey's circle of control, influence and concern is particularly useful, view the How to focus on your Circle of Influence Webpage for more information.

 |Developing Personal Resilience||